spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 - The Edge artifacts, such as the Edge Installer ISO, the provider images, and content bundles, are created.

-- The Edge device is initialized with the Edge installer ISO.
+- The Edge device is initialized with the Edge installer ISO, which includes a base OS and other configurations, such as networking, proxy, security, tooling, and user privileges.

 - A cluster profile is created to ensure consistency in all the Edge hosts.
 The cluster profile lets you declare all the desired software dependencies each Kubernetes should have installed.